lesiak/snippets-of-knowledge/AWS.md

 - [EKS | Enabling secret encryption on an existing cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-kms.html)
 - [Private cluster requirements](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html)
 - [Metrics Server](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/#metrics-server)
+  > The Metrics Server collects resource metrics like CPU and memory usage from each node and its pods and provides these metrics to the Kubernetes API server for use by the Horizontal Pod Autoscaler, which automatically scales the number of pods in a deployment, replication controller, replica set, or stateful set based on observed CPU utilization.
 - [EKS Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html)
+  > The Kubernetes Cluster Autoscaler automatically adjusts the size of the Kubernetes cluster when there are pods that failed to run in the cluster due to insufficient resources or when there are nodes in the cluster that have been underutilized for an extended period and their pods can be placed on other existing nodes.
 - [Deploy private clusters with limited internet access](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html)
   > f your cluster doesn't have outbound internet access, then it must meet the following requirements:
   > - Your cluster must pull images from a container registry that's in your VPC.